 The Project is part of the Green City Framework 2 (GrCF2), a strategic and multiproject approach targeting environmental issues in selected large cities in EBRD's countries of operation.
 The primary goal is to achieve significant environmental improvements and promote the green transition quality within the relevant cities.
 The GrCF2 also aims to build necessary capacity and facilitate better coordination among various stakeholders within the relevant cities in order improve the governance, operational efficiency and financial sustainability of the targeted green investments and initiatives.
 These objectives are supported by the development and implementation of a city-specific Green City Action Plan ("GCAP") which identifies and prioritises environmental challenges and ways to address them through targeted investments, services and policy instruments.

-Pristina is Kosovo's capital and largest city (210,000 inhabitants) as well as its administrative and commercial centre.
+The Beneficiary of the Project is the municipality of Pristina.
+Pristina is Kosovo's capital and largest municipality (210,000 inhabitants) as well as its administrative and commercial centre.

 EBRD Finance Summary